Bowlers Script Stunning Pakistan Victory

 Taufeeq Umar, who hit the winning runs, then made an unbeaten 12 and Mohammad Hafeez nine as Pakistan cruised to their victory target in 3.4 overs.

-Honours were even after the opening day, in which Pakistan won the toss and chose to bowl first, which saw New Zealand close on 260 for seven before day two saw Pakistan close the gap with Shafiq and Misbah to the fore.
+Honours were even after the opening day, in which Pakistan won the toss and chose to bowl first, which saw New Zealand close on 260 for seven before saw Pakistan close the gap with Shafiq and Misbah to the fore.

 The second and final Test gets underway in Wellington on 15th January.